outsidedav/swift/machine_learning/conversation.md

 ## Quick start with starter kits
 {: #conversation_starterkits}

 Starter kits are one of the fastest way to leverage the capabilities of {{site.data.keyword.cloud_notm}}.
 You can add {{site.data.keyword.conversationshort}} to any server-side backend by using the starter kits.
-The **Conversation for iOS with Watson** starter kit illustrates how to use Watson Conversation's deep learning capabilities to add a natural language interface to your application to automate interactions with your end users.
+The **Chatbot for iOS with Watson** starter kit illustrates how to use {{site.data.keyword.conversationshort}}'s deep learning capabilities to add a natural language interface to your application to automate interactions with your end users.

 To add {{site.data.keyword.conversationshort}} to a starter kit:

 1. Select the [Starter Kit](https://console.bluemix.net/developer/appledevelopment/starter-kits) with which you'd like to work.
 2. Create the project with the default services.
-3. Select **Add Resources > Watson > Conversation**.
+3. Select **Add Resources > Watson > {{site.data.keyword.conversationshort}}**.
 4. Download the project by clicking **Download Code**.
 Service credentials can be found in the `config/local-dev.json` file.

 ## Next steps